scwang90/SmartRefreshLayout/README_EN.md

 ## English | [中文](README.md)

-As the name says, SmartRefreshLayout is a "smart" refresh layout，Because of its "smart", it does not just support all the View as other refresh layouts said, but also support multi-layered nested view structures.
+As the name says, SmartRefreshLayout is a "smart" refresh layout，Because of its "smart", it does not just support all the View , but also support multi-layered nested view structures.
-In addition to "smart", SmartRefreshLayout also has a lot of features.
 It extends from ViewGroup rather than the other FrameLayout or LinearLayout, improving performance.
 It absorbs the advantages of various refresh layout in fashion now，Including Google official [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html)、[TwinklingRefreshLayout](https://github.com/lcodecorex/TwinklingRefreshLayout) 、[Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh)。Also integrates various cool Header and Footer.
 SmartRefreshLayout's goal is to build a strong, stable and mature refresh layout framework, and integrate all kinds of cool and diverse, practical, beautiful Header and Footer.

 ## Features

- - Support all of the View (AbsListView RecyclerView WebView...
-View) and  multi-layered nested view structures.
+ - Support all of the View
+ - Support multi-layered nested view structures.
  - Support custom Header and Footer, and has integrated a lot of cool Header and Footer.
- - Support synchronous scrolling with ListView and NestedScrolling width RecyclerView、AppBarLayout、CoordinatorLayout.
+ - Support synchronous scrolling with ListView and NestedScrolling width CoordinatorLayout.
- - Support preview in the Android Studio xml editor.
- - Support three ways (default、xml、java) to set the Header and Footer.
  - Support automatic refresh, automatic loading (automatic detection list, scroll to the bottom without having to manually pull).
- - Support generic refresh listener (OnRefreshListener) and more detailed scrolling listener (OnMultiPurposeListener).
  - Support custom rebound animation interpolator, to achieve a variety of cool animation effects.
  - Support set the theme to fit any scene of App, won't appear cool but very awkward situation.
  - Support for setting a variety of transformations (Translation, stretching, behind the fixed, top fixed, full screen) for Header and Footer.
- - Support content size adaptation (wrap_content).
  - Support rewrite and extension, internal implementation without private methods and fields.
  - Support cross-border rebound (Listview、RecyclerView、ScrollView、WebView...View).